 4. Embrace travel planning as a hobby

-Planning pays off, but it takes time.
-If you do it regularly, you will become an expert and be able to watch for deals.
-Let’s say you want to stay at a certain resort.
-By watching its web site and reading reviews on sites such as TripAdvisor, you may learn when the resort is likely to offer bargains.
-Then, you can wait, check regularly, and pounce on the deal when it appears on the resort’s site.
+All budget travelers should take time to learn about the spot they’re interested in.
+If you regularly do research, you’ll start noticing patterns and travel deals.
+Let’s say you want to stay at a certain resort in South America.
+By reading reviews on sites like TripAdvisor, you may learn when the resort is likely to offer bargains.
+Then you can wait and pounce on the deal when it appears.

 Organize Your Research